Skip to content

 Categories

-The principal can modify its own permissions to grant itself admin access.
+The principal can modify its own (or an assumable role's) permissions to grant itself admin access.

 • iam:CreatePolicyVersion - create new version of an attached policy